-- Cascade This icon navigates to the Cascade Parameters screen for hydronic boiler cascade operations.
-This icon is available on hydronic boilers (MGH) only. - Rotation This icon navigates to the cascade rotation screen. - Redundancy This icon navigates to the setup screen for cascade leader redundancy options.
+- Cascade CH This icon navigates to the setup screen for hydronic boiler cascade operations.
+This icon is available on hydronic boilers (MGH) only. - Cascade DHW This icon navigates to the setup screen for water heater cascade operations.
+This icon is available on water heaters (MGV) only. - Rotation This icon navigates to the cascade rotation screen. - Redundancy This icon navigates to the setup screen for cascade leader redundancy options.